Bollé (company): History

-The Bollé brand was established in 1888 by Seraphim Bollé in Oyonnax, France.
+The Bollé was established in 1888 by Seraphim Bollé in Oyonnax, France.
 In 1925, the Bollé company first used celluloid glasses as part of its production.
 In 1936, the company expanded its sales to the UK trading as Thurgar-Bollé.

 After the Second World War, Bollé used molded nylon in the manufacturing process with sunglasses featuring protective lenses.
-The first pair of safety goggles and masks were added to the Bollé range of products in 1950 and in 1956 Georges Bollé created the nylon "cat-eye" sunglass and the first cycling specific sunglasses, the Nylon Grand Sport.
+The first pair of safety goggles and masks were added to the Bollé range of products in 1950.
+Six years later, Georges Bollé created the nylon "cat-eye" sunglass and the first cycling specific sunglasses, the Nylon Grand Sport.
 In 1960, ski goggles were first marketed by Bollé.

 Throughout the 1970s, Bollé continued to invest in and develop protective eyewear, eventually moving into PPE eyewear for industrial work environments.

+Acquisition by Bushnell

 In 2001, Bushnell acquired the Bollé and Serengeti Eyewear brands.
 Bollé, Cébé and Serengeti were part of Vista Outdoor’s acquisition of Bushnell in 2013.
 A&M Capital Europe, a London based middle-market private equity firm, acquired Bollé Brands from Vista Outdoor Inc. (“Vista”) in 2018.
 AMCE appointed a new management team headed by Peter Smith as President & CEO of Bollé Brands.
 AMCE created the holding company Bollé Brands to bring the Bollé business units under the same umbrella.

 Following this acquisition Bollé Brands moved its US corporate headquarters into Spy's California headquarters and now runs its US operations out of Carlsbad.